-- A letter stating your specific interest, motivation and qualifications for the project in question (max. two pages) (please attach this under box “Application form”)
+- A letter stating your specific interest, motivation, and qualifications for the project in question (max. two pages) (please attach this under the box “Application form”)

 - Copies of diplomas, Bachelor as well as Master’s degree, including transcript of notes/grades

 - At least two signed reference letters.
 Should your referees wish to send their letters directly to us, please have them use e-mail: email@example.com mentioning your name and the title of the position in the subject line.
-And please note that these also need to reach us before deadline.
+Please note that these also need to reach us before the deadline.

 Shortlisting may be used in the assessment process.

-Further information about the PhD-study can be found at the homepage of the University.
+Further information about the Ph.D. study can be found on the homepage of the University.